-The General Data Protection Regulation Comes into effect on 25th May 2018.
-It represents a substantial change in how organisations deal with information about you (your Personal Data) and what rights you have in respect of the handling of that Personal Data.
+The General Data Protection Regulation (GDPR) / Data Protection Act 2018 came into effect in 2018.
+It represented a substantial change in how organisations deal with information about you (your Personal Data) and what rights you have in respect of the handling of that Personal Data.

 For the most part, the Council will continue to use the information it holds on you for the same purpose or purposes it did before the GDPR came into force; namely in relation to the resettlement programme

 In that respect the Council’s processing of your data (holding and using it) may differ from a number of other organisations e.g. those who hold your information for marketing purposes, who may need to seek your permission for all uses of your Personal Data.